-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2020
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2021

-35. Capital adequacy
+33. Capital adequacy

-The capital ratios are computed in accordance with Bank Negara Malaysia's Capital Adequacy Framework (Capital Components) and Capital Adequacy Framework (Basel II - Risk Weighted Assets) (collectively, the "Framework") of which the latest version was issued on 2 February 2018.
+The capital ratios are computed in accordance with Bank Negara Malaysia's Capital Adequacy Framework (Capital Components) and Capital Adequacy Framework (Basel II - Risk Weighted Assets) (collectively, the "Framework") of which the latest version was issued on 3 May 2019.
 The Bank has adopted Standardised Approach for credit risk and market risk and the Basic Indicator Approach for operational risk.
-In line with transitional arrangements under BNM's Capital Adequacy Framework (Capital Components), the minimum regulatory capital adequacy requirement for common equity Tier 1 ("CET1") capital ratio and Tier 1 capital ratio including the capital conservation buffer are 7.0%, 8.5% and 10.5% on the risk-weighted assets ("RWA") respectively.
+In line with transitional arrangements under BNM's Capital Adequacy Framework (Capital Components), the minimum regulatory capital adequacy requirement for common equity Tier 1 ("CET1") capital ratio, Tier 1 capital ratio and total capital ratio including the capital conservation buffer are 7.0%, 8.5% and 10.5% on the risk-weighted assets ("RWA") respectively.
 The minimum regulatory capital adequacy requirement remains at 8% for total capital ratio.